Increasing Safety Margins

 Road accident statistics clearly show a number of high-level causation factors, which can be summarised in three categories.

-MeBeSafe intends to address these risk factors through seven specific objectives:
+MeBeSafe addressed these risk factors through seven specific objectives:

 Get more road users to direct their attention towards potential dangers